-Project Responsible Party What is the status? (e.g., In Progress, No Progress, Ongoing tion, should the action be nere is still a need, this is still y)?
-Project # Capability, or Completed) If in progress or completed, please describe the funding source, cost and who is implementing.
-Yes/No If Yes, please describe the original problem (i.e., hazard, location, historic losses) If Yes, identify the responsible department/person to implement the project.
-Twp.
-Edgewater Park-1 (former EP- 1) Bogg's Run - implement improvements to increase the capacity of culverts at the Light Rail Line and Burlington Avenue Lead: Delanco OEM, Edgewater OEM Support: County OEM, NJ Transit Twp.
-Edgewater Park-2 (former EP- 2) Adams Avenue Basins - remove separating embankment between the two basins Lead: Edgewater OEM Support: Edgewater DPW, County OEM, Twp.
-Edgewater Park-3 (former EP- 3) Adams Avenue Basins - construct new automated pump station with backup generator Lead: Edgewater OEM Support: County OEM, Twp.
-Edgewater Park-4 (former EP- 4) Construct separate 8" discharge line for Roosevelt Pump Station so Adams Avenue Pump Station and Roosevelt Pump Station no longer need to share the line to the gravity drain Lead: Edgewater OEM Support: County OEM, Twp.
-Edgewater Park-5 (former EP- 5) Expand stormwater infrastructure and construct discharge line and construct automated pump station with backup generator: Silver Park West age restricted development Lead: Edgewater OEM Support: County OEM, Twp.
-Edgewater Park-6 Evaluate benefits of participating in CRS program Twp.
-Committee; Planning
+Project # Project Responsible Party What is the status? (e.g., In Progress, No Progress, Ongoing Capability, or Completed) If in progress or completed, please describe the funding source, cost and who is implementing. ould the action be included need, this is still a priority)?
+If Yes, identify the responsible department/person to implement the project. (former EP-3) inundated by water during large storm events.
+Hazard was minimized through completion of Roosevelt Pump Station project, but this would still be beneficial to complete for additional stormwater storage during large rain events.
+Support: Edgewater OEM Edgewater DPW, County OEM, Twp.
+Edgewater Park-4 (former EP-4) Construct separate 8" discharge line for Roosevelt Pump Station so Adams Avenue Pump Station and Roosevelt Pump Station no longer need to share the line to the gravity drain Lead: Edgewater OEM Support: County OEM, Completed through Township and CDBG funds.
+The total project cost, including site amenities and other improvements, was \$774,794.81.
+No N/A N/A Twp.
+Edgewater Park-5 (former EP-5) Expand stormwater infrastructure and construct discharge line and construct automated pump station with backup generator: Silver Park West age restricted development Lead: Edgewater OEM Support: County OEM, In Progress (scheduled for 5-year capital improvement plan).
+Estimated cost to be \$1,000,000.
+Funding Yes Basin is undersized and requires pumping to alleviate free board capacity.
+Lead: Engineering Support: Edgewater OEM, County OEM

-Project Responsible Party What is the status? (e.g., In Progress, No Progress, Ongoing tion, should the action be ere is still a need, this is still y)?
-Project # Capability, or Completed) If in progress or completed, please describe the funding source, cost and who is implementing.
-Yes/No If Yes, please describe the original problem (i.e., hazard, location, historic losses) If Yes, identify the responsible department/person to implement the project. (former EP- 6) Twp.
-Edgewater Park-7 (former EP- Conduct and facilitate community and public education and outreach for residents and businesses to promote natural hazard risk reduction to include: • Disaster preparedness • Hazard mitigation Municipality with support from Planning Partners, County Planning, NJOEM, FEMA Twp.
-Edgewater Park-8 (former EP- 9) Obtain and install backup power sources at critical facilities.
-Municipality with support from County, NJOEM and FEMA Twp.
-Edgewater Park-9 (former EP- 13) Enhance resilience to severe storms by joining the NOAA "Storm Ready" program.
-Municipality with support from County, NJOEM and FEMA Twp.
-Edgewater Park- 10 (former EP- 14) Provide public education and outreach on proper installation and/or use of backup power Municipal Clerk Twp.
-Edgewater Park-11 Continue multi-jurisdictional planning discussions between Beverly, Delanco, and Edgewater Park to develop projects to address shared flooding concerns.
-Municipality with support from Beverly, Delanco
+Project # Project Responsible Party What is the status? (e.g., In Progress, No Progress, Ongoing Capability, or Completed) If in progress or completed, please describe the funding source, cost and who is implementing. ould the action be included need, this is still a priority)?
+If Yes, identify the responsible department/person to implement the project. opportunities will be explored Twp.
+Edgewater Park-6 (former EP-6) Evaluate benefits of participating in CRS program Twp.
+Committee; Planning Completed (Not joining at this time as there is a lack of properties within flood prone areas).
+No N/A N/A Twp.
+Edgewater Park-7 (former EP-7) Conduct and facilitate community and public education and outreach for residents and businesses to promote natural hazard risk reduction to include: • Disaster preparedness • Hazard mitigation Municipality with support from Planning Partners, County Planning, NJOEM, FEMA Ongoing Capability Yes Public education and outreach continues to be ongoing Lead: Municipality Support: Edgewater OEM, Planning Partners, County Planning, NJOEM, FEMA Twp.
+Edgewater Park-8 (former EP-9) Obtain and install backup power sources at critical facilities.
+Municipality with support from County, NJOEM and FEMA Completed No N/A N/A Twp.
+Edgewater Park-9 (former EP-13) Enhance resilience to severe storms by joining the NOAA "Storm Ready" program.
+Municipality with support from County, NJOEM and FEMA In Progress Yes Edgewater Park is currently in the process of completing all criteria to join the StormReady Program Lead: Edgewater Park OEM, Support: County, NJOEM, and FEMA